Sri Lanka Holds The First Of Many Mass Funerals To Mourn The Victims Of The Easter Sunday Attacks

 “We need to say our goodbyes.
 There is a sense of sadness and loss,” a spokesperson for the hotel said.

 At least one entire family was wiped out by the cruel and heartless attacks.
-Rangana Fernando, his wife Danadiri, two daughters and infant son were all killed in the Negombo bombing.
+Rangana Fernando, his wife Danadiri, two daughters, and an infant son were all killed in the Negombo bombing.
 Their devastated family is finding comfort in knowing that they died quickly.

 “I’m jealous my sister is not with me anymore, but she and her family died in an instant and are now in a better place,” Danadiri’s brother said.